kry0sc0pic/Raider/README.md

 ## Setup
 - Make sure you have [Python](https://www.python.org/) and [Git](https://git-scm.com/)
 - Create a new app on the [Developer Portal](https://discord.com/developers/applications)
+- Make sure to enable the `Members` intent of the portal
 - Download repo using `git clone https://github.com/krishaayjois21/raider.git`

 - Open the raider folder